Gilbert Hamilton

-Gustaf David Gilbert John William Hamilton, (20 March 1869 – 11 August 1947) was a Swedish noble and highly decorated soldier, holding Swedish, Finnish and German military honours.
-He was personally appointed a generalmajor in the Wehrmacht by Adolf Hitler.
+Count Gustaf David Gilbert John William Hamilton (20 March 1869 – 11 August 1947) was a highly decorated Swedish soldier and noble who served in the Imperial German Army during World War I and served as commander of the 3rd (East Prussian) Cuirassiers "Count Wrangel.".
+Following the war, Hamilton resumed active service in the Swedish Army, reaching the rank of Colonel.

 Early career

-Gilbert was born on 20 March 1869, in Hedensberg manor, Västmanland.
-He was the second son to Sir Malcom Hamilton and his wife, Baroness Sophia Lovisa Barnekow.
-Gilberts father, Sir Malcom was a Fideicommissum to Hedensberg, a post that his older brother Hugo Hamilton would later take over following their father's death.
+Gilbert was born on 20 March 1869 in Hedensberg manor, Västmanland.
+He was the second son of Count Gustaf Malcolm Hamilton and his wife, Baroness Sophia Lovisa Barnekow.
+His father was a Fideicommissum to Hedensberg, a post that his older brother Hugo Hamilton would later take over following their father's death.

 Gilbert started off his military career in 1891 when he graduated from Karlberg with the rank of second lieutenant.
 Gilbert tried to volunteer in the Greco-Turkish War in 1897 but was denied.
-He also tried to, but was denied entry in to both the Second Boer war (1899) and later the Russo-Japanese War (1904).
+He also tried to, but was denied entry into both the Second Boer War (1899) and later the Russo-Japanese War (1904).

-By the time of the start of the First world war, Hamilton was already a rittmeister (Captain) in the Swedish Army and at the time held command as Chief of the 2nd Squadron in the Royal Life Guards situated in Stockholm.
+By the time of the start of the First World War, Hamilton was already a rittmeister (captain) in the Swedish Army and at the time held command as chief of the 2nd Squadron in the Royal Life Guards situated in Stockholm.

 World War I

 On 27 October 1914, Hamilton took discharge and left for Germany.
-Whence there he joined the German Army and went into Prussian service with the rank of Major.
-He served on the eastern front and partook in, among others, the famous Battle at Tannenberg which was a total German victory.
-He served as a cavalry officer and later as Squadron leader on the Austro-Hungarians Carpathian Front.
-Between the years 1915–18 he was chief over the 22nd reserve jaeger battalion which, at the time was stationed between Belarus and Ukraine directly north of the city of Pinsk.
-In 1918 he partook in the Finnish civil war as part of the much larger conflict, the Russian civil war, fighting for the whites against the reds.
-He did this as Commander of the Squadron "Hamilton" under the Brandenstein brigade as part of German Expeditionary corps Die Ostseedivision.
+There he joined the German Army and went into Prussian service with the rank of Major.
+He served on the eastern front and took part in, among others, the famous Battle at Tannenberg, which was a total German victory.
+He served as a cavalry officer and later as a squadron leader on the Austro-Hungarian Carpathian Front.
+Between the years 1915–18 he commanded the 22nd reserve jaeger battalion, which, at the time, was stationed between Belarus and Ukraine, directly north of the city of Pinsk.
+In 1918 he took part in the Finnish Civil War as part of the much larger conflict, the Russian Civil War, fighting for the whites against the reds.
+He did this as Commander of the Squadron "Hamilton" under the Brandenstein brigade as part of the German Expeditionary Corps, Die Ostseedivision.

-In June 1918 he was made Chief of the 3rd Cuirassier regiment "Graf Wrangel" in southern ukraine.
-When the Kaiser abdicated and went into exile in holland, and revolution had broken out across Germany.
-So at Christmas 1918, he was forced to make a 100 mile long march, comparable to those which the Caroleans undertook 200 years earlier.
+In June 1918 he was made commander of the 3rd Cuirassier regiment "Graf Wrangel" in southern Ukraine.
+When the Kaiser abdicated and went into exile in Holland, a revolution had broken out across Germany.
+At Christmas 1918, he was forced to make a 100-mile-long march, comparable to those which the Caroleans undertook 200 years earlier.
 They made their journey via Kiev all the way back to Königsberg, during which they were constantly attacked in skirmishes.
-On February 20, 1919, they finally arrived in Königsberg and were received with cheers and a hero's welcome by the populace of the city.
+On 20 February 1919, they finally arrived in Königsberg and were received with cheers and a hero's welcome by the populace of the city.